 Although tests may vary, usually anything >20 ppm is considered abnormal.
 As you can see here, the hydrogen (h2) rises very high and very fast to well above 20 ppm.
 The methane (CH4) looks normal, but this is still a SIBO diagnosis.

 Some people will only have high hydrogen gas, some will have high methane, and some a combination of both.
 This will determine how it's attacked and treated.

-Stay tuned for part 2 on treatment options, diet plans, and resources for dealing with SIBO!
+Click here for part 2 on SIBO treatment options, diet plans, and resources for dealing with it!

 Wondering who's the mysterious wordy genius behind these posts?
 Follow this little rabbit trail to read more About Me!
 The use of the term genius is open to interpretation.
 Like just about everything else on this site.